-Magenta Therapeutics, Inc. (the "Company") is a clinical-stage biopharmaceutical company developing novel medicines to bring the curative power of stem cell transplant, gene therapy, genome editing and cell therapy to more patients.
+Magenta Therapeutics, Inc. (the "Company") is a clinical-stage biopharmaceutical company developing novel medicines to bring the curative power of stem cell transplant to more patients.
 The Company was incorporated under the laws of the State of Delaware in June 2015 as HSCTCo Therapeutics, Inc. In February 2016, the Company changed its name to Magenta Therapeutics, Inc.